dandisy/dynamicCMS/README.md

-### DynamicCMS - rbz/codeigniter project
+### DynamicCMS
 #### The CodeIgniter Application Integrated with HMVC, Twig and Doctrine ORM
-##### And featured with dynamic routes, dynamic controllers also dynamic views from database
+##### Featured with dynamic routes, dynamic controllers and dynamic views from database

+This is rbz/codeigniter project for developing blank buildable CMS for blog, portal, e-commerce, etc. using single platform.

+##### Note :
+    If you want only CodeIgniter integrated with HMVC, Twig and Doctrine, but not the codes part of DynamicCMS, you can clone version 1.1.0 or clone this version and remove unwanted codes by your self.

+    also you can edit composer.json to exclude unwanted packages (Twig or Doctrine).

+    But for excluded HMVC you must manually delete the file in core and third_party folder, because this part included manually, not using composer.

 1. Preparation

-    Just read CodeIgniter documentation to begin CI based website
+    Just read CodeIgniter documentation to begin CI based website, if you not familiar.

 2. Installation
     * Git